The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 consequences that undermine the very goals AI seeks to achieve.

-- Sensitivity of Student Data:
+- Sensitivity of Student

-could expose personal information, learning disabilities, behavioral
+breaches could expose personal information, learning disabilities,

-theft, discrimination, stigma, or psychological harm.
+identity theft, discrimination, stigma, or psychological harm.

 - Compliance and Regulatory